-Montana currently boasts 56 credit unions, with 120 branches in communities across the state.
-Those credit unions currently serve more than 392,000 Montanans -- who are members.
+Montana currently boasts 52 credit unions, with 115 branches in communities across the state.
+Those credit unions currently serve more than 380,600 Montanans -- who are members.
 As financial cooperatives, credit union are owned and controlled by their members.

 For more specific information about Montana Credit Unions ...

 Anyone can join a credit union.
 More and more credit unions are broadening their ''fields of membership'' which can be an employer, church, or one or multiple communities.
 To find a credit union (and it's various branches) near you, www.aSmarterChoice.org is the place to go.
 The website also has member testimonials and information about the value of joining a credit union.
 On September 1, NCUA released its Credit Union Locator -- an "improved online research tool" -- that provides some detailed information (and location maps) about federally insured credit unions.